rexresearch

 residential cooling in some areas, but daytime cooling has

 historically been more of a challenge.
-For a structure exposed to
+For a structure exposed

-enough to negate passive radiation.
+energy is enough to negate passive radiation.

-The challenge for the CU Boulder researchers, then, was to create
+The challenge for the CU Boulder researchers, then, was to

-researchers embedded visibly-scattering but infrared-radiant glass
+this, the researchers embedded visibly-scattering but

-microspheres into a polymer film.
-They then added a thin silver
+infrared-radiant glass microspheres into a polymer film.
+They

-coating underneath in order to achieve maximum spectral
+then added a thin silver coating underneath in order to achieve

-reflectance.
+maximum spectral reflectance.

 “Both the glass-polymer metamaterial formation and the silver